Fănuș Neagu: Îngerul a strigat and Princepele affair

 Upon its publication, the work garnered accolades from the literary establishment.
 It received an annual USR prize, managing to upstage one of Alexandru Ivasiuc's conventionally Marxist novels.
 It established Neagu's reputation as a literary great, and was welcomed with an enthusiastic article by Cornel Regman.
 In it, Regman mocked other literary professionals for having mistrusted Neagu.
 In his own retrospective of 1968 titles, Lucian Raicu commended Îngerul a strigat as a "spectacular surpassing" of narrated everyday events, "toward the fabulous, the unsettling cosmic generalizations, though never abdicating from the unforgiving, 'realistic', principle."
 Neagu was the credited writer on Ion Niță's comedy film, Zile de vară ("Summer Days").
-Released in May 1968 with a cast that included Jean Constantin, it was lambasted by Căliman as unexplainably bad, giving viewers a "feeling of shame" for having stayed through it.
+Released in May 1968 with a cast that included Jean Constantin, it was lambasted by Căliman as inexplicably bad, giving viewers a "feeling of shame" for having stayed through it.
 Neagu then returned with more stories, grouped as În văpaia lunii ("In the Moon's Glow"), appearing at Editura Minerva in 1971, and as Fîntîna ("The Fountain"), put out in 1974 by Scrisul Românesc.
 A play called Echipa de zgomote ("The Noise-making Team"), which first appeared in 1970, showed an entire family of starving Foley artists.
 Neagu had also produced a second and final collection of stories for children, the 1971 Casa care se leagănă ("Trembling House").

 Neagu's travels took him to Vădeni, where he was stranded during the massive floods of May 1970.
 By his own account, he survived for "a few days and nights" on the roof of a local cannery—with "millions of cans" floating around him, and sharing his living space with a group of local workers and a feral wolf.
 During his stays in Bucharest, he engaged in a publicized polemic with rival Eugen Barbu, accusing Barbu of having plagiarized in his historical novel, Princepele.
 The scandal was partly sparked by the novel's content, since one of its more "grotesque" protagonists was a caricature of Neagu.
 Barbu, who had openly acknowledged that Principele was intertextual, announced in April 1970 that he was suing Neagu for libel.
 The two parties reconciled after their case was handled by one of Bucharest's arbitral tribunals.
 Overall, Neagu's accusations had failed to impress the public, who opted to endorse Barbu's methods; when Barbu was eventually exposed for more clear-cut plagiarism offenses, Neagu had become his friend, and was defending him publicly.
 Reflecting back on the issue in 1982, Barbu observed that: